TeoMatt/NLP-exercises/README.md

 ## Ex4
 **Automatic Summarization**

 For this exercise I used NASARI vectors to operate an automatic summarization on the 3 given texts.
-To determine which paragraphs were to delete I used 3 values: the first one is a measure of the internal cohesion of the paragraph, the second one is a measure of the cohesion with the other paragraphs and the last one is the cohesion with the title.
+To determine which paragraphs were to delete I used 3 values: the first one is a measure of the internal coherence of the paragraph, the second one is a measure of the coherence with the other paragraphs and the last one is the coherence with the title.
 Every measure has been calculated through a weighted overlap formula, considering the rank of the overlapping dimensions in the NASARI vectors.
 I based the decision to maintain or delete a paragraph on a mean of these three values.
 The value `summarizationFactor` can be used to decide how many paragraph are to remove.

 I decided to consider a paragraph approach and not a sentence approach because of the reduced NASARI resource I used, in which I couldn't find many of the words I had to analyze.
 The result was that some paragraphs had only one vector to use in the comparisons.